divya9125/Capstone_submission/README.md

 ### Technology Stack ###
-you are required to work on below technology Stack.
+Required to work on below technology Stack.
 - MySQL (to create database)
 - Linux Commands
 - Sqoop (Transfer data from MySQL Server to HDFS/Hive)